Ricciardi Lab

 Project title: Introduced aquatic ecosystem engineers.

-Sandra Warren (NSERC Undergraduate Research Assistant, 2007).
+Sandra Warren (NSERC Undergraduate Student Research Award, 2007).

 Hanie Seo (Research Assistant, McGill Work Study Program, 2007-08).